Boxmoor

-Boxmoor is part of Hemel Hempstead in Hertfordshire.
+Boxmoor is part of Hemel Hempstead in Hertfordshire, England.
 It is within the district of Dacorum and comprises mainly 19th-century housing and meadowland, with transport links from London to the Midlands.
 At the 2011 Census, the population of Boxmoor was included in the Dacorum ward of Bovingdon, Flaunden and Chipperfield.

 Toponymy

 The name Boxmoor derives from the box tree, a bushy inhabitant of the chalky hills that surround the location.
 This is linked together with the word 'mor', which signifies a marshy spot; Boxmoor's ancient watermeadows alongside the River Bulbourne are still a major feature of the locality.